 - Gas pedal very responsive to actuation

-These modes do have an affect on MPG with many studies suggesting a difference in the realm of around a 10 percent improvement/decrease.
+These modes do have an effect on MPG with many studies suggesting a difference in the realm of around a 10 percent improvement/decrease.

 What then does the EPA have to say about the different modes?
 According to a Cars.com story, most of the cars that have them get their recommended mileage from normal mode, although it depends on the way drivers use the vehicle.